Dice Setter wants to know...

 responses that did not pertain to our direct questions about fair dice

-here as we
+here, as we

-felt a need to represent all the actual survey data.
+felt a need to represent all the responses from the actual survey as data. |

 Dice Setter's response is published in the web page, "If They Are